-All time of day times must be immediately and automatically sequentially recorded on printed strips to at least the 1/1000th (0.001) precision.
-Both systems must allow for the calculation of net times by the mathematical comparison of each competitor's start time to finish time.
-The final result for each skier's run is then expressed to 1/100th (0.01) precision by truncating the calculated net time on course.
+Time of day times must be immediately and automatically sequentially recorded on printed strips at the maximum precision of the timing device according to the requirements for homologation.
+The final result is calculated by subtracting the start time from the finish time for each skier's run and is then expressed to 1/100th (0.01) precision by truncating the calculated net time on course.

-All times used for the final result must be from system A. If there is a failure of system A, a calculated net time from system B must be used following the same procedure as set out in 611.3.2.1.
+All times used for the final result must be from system A. If there is a failure of system A, a calculated net time from system B must be used following the same procedure as set out in art.
+611.3.2.1.
 It is not permitted to substitute time-of-day times from system B for use with system A for the purpose of net time calculations.